 St.Sophia Cathedral St.Sophia Cathedral is a unique monument of architecture and monumental art of the early 11th century having the biggest preserved collection of mosaics and frescoes of that period.
 Its building started during the reign of Prince Volodymyr the Great in 1011.
 The National Conservation Area “Saint-Sophia of Kyiv” is included in UNESCO Heritage list of world sites.

-- Podil – the Lower Town is one of the most ancient and original areas of Kyiv.
-Podil has got its name from its location (“podil” in Ukr. “downwards”) – at the foot of Kyiv hills, on the bank of the Dnipro river.
-Up to the present days, many architectural and historical sights have been preserved in the Podil area.
-Here co-exist together ensembles of different epochs and styles – amazingly picturesque Ukrainian Baroque, Russian classicism, eclecticism, and modernism.
+Podil – the LowerTown is one of the most ancient and original areas of Kyiv.
+The name “Podil” means something that is situated downwards.
+This area is located by the Dnipro River and used to be the trading and crafting center of medieval Kyiv.
+Here co-exist ensembles of different epochs and styles – Ukrainian Baroque, Russian classicism, eclecticism, and modernism.

 St.Andrew’s Church A truly wonderful legacy of world architecture and a masterpiece of Ukrainian baroque art.
 It was built in the 18th century on the drawings of the Italian architect Francesco Bartolomeo Rastrelli.